-This policy is updated on a quarterly schedule to include new and amended policies.
+This policy is updated on a periodic basis include new and amended policies.

 The policy will be formally reviewed in July 2021.

 It may be reviewed earlier in response to post-implementation feedback from agencies, the Procurement Leadership Group, the Construction Leadership Group and the Procurement Board.